8 Key Questions For Trump And The World After The Syria Strike

 President Trump made the biggest move of his presidency so far Thursday night — he struck Syrian military targets after an apparent chemical weapons attack allegedly ordered by Syria's Bashar Assad against his own people.

-Trump can use this politically to paint himself as a strong leader who will act decisively.
+Trump — who said it was in the "vital national security interest of the United States to prevent and deter the spread and use of deadly chemical weapons" — can use this politically to paint himself as a strong leader who will act decisively.
 The move also came at a low point in his presidency, which has been marred lately by infighting in his White House and a lack of action on his domestic agenda.
 Between this Syria action, which his team is painting as a leadership moment, and the Senate's confirmation of Neil Gorsuch, Trump's nominee for the Supreme Court, Trump hopes to get his presidency on track.

 But the strike leaves more questions than answers, like how does it square with Trump's "America First" policy; does this mean a change in approach toward Syria and Russia; and, most importantly, what's next?
 Members of Congress on both sides of the aisle are supporting the decision, even if with reservations on the Democratic side.
 As it is, the legal justification for the bombing is murky — as are all unilateral military actions by an American president without congressional approval.
 And, any wider effort would seem to demand action from Congress.